 The BFA ID major is designed to offer learning opportunities structured to prepare the student for a variety of careers in the interior design profession or for graduate school.
 Students interested in this major are advised that the degree requires six major studios, which must be taken in sequence, one per semester.
 The program of study includes a required internship to be taken in the summer between the junior and senior year.
-Students should plan to be advised in the Art Department as soon as they identify an interest in this major.
+Students should plan to be advised in the Department of Art & Design as soon as they identify an interest in this major.
 Students must apply to be admitted to the major based on a spring semester portfolio review of Area F courses and as Department of Art & Design resources permit.

 All students, including transfer students, must have an overall grade point average of 2.5 on a 4.0 scale after completion of 45 semester hours of college credit.
 This is a 120-hour degree program.

 The minor in art is designed for students with an interest in art or art history who do not wish to pursue a degree program in one of these areas of inquiry.
 Note: Most ART and ARTH courses have prerequisites (see current catalog).
 The art student MUST take one of the following course options: ART 1100 - Introduction to the Visual Arts, ARTH 2121 - Art History Survey I, or ARTH 2122 - Art History Survey II.
 Most ART, ARTH and ARED courses have prerequisites which count towards the art minor.
 Art minors require 15 semester hours of course work, with at least 12 hours from courses numbered 3xxx or above.
 Courses taken to satisfy Core Areas A through F may not be counted as coursework in the minor.
 Courses taken in Core Area F may be counted as coursework in the minor, if departmental policies allow.
 A grade of “C” or better must be earned in each course comprising the minor, and all prerequisites for specific upper division courses must be met.

 Art- Degree Links